Teres Major Muscle: Trigger Point Pain

 - Chopping wood

-- Exercise that requires pulling up with the arms (chin-up
+- Exercise and activities that require pulling up with the arms (chin-ups)

 - Reaching forward or overhead repetitiously